felipedecampos/videoslots-coding-challenge/README.md

 $ docker exec -it videoslots-php-fpm /bin/bash
 ```

-Into the container you can run the command to play the game:
+In the container you can run the command to play the game:

 ```shell
 $ php artisan videoslots:game